Ramuan: History

 Today, the concept of ramuan is considered most significant in its application to holistic herbal health and beauty preparations.
 Indigenous people of Indonesia experimented with this wealth of herbal resources, creating and testing the effects of various blends of botanical components.
 Over thousands of years of experimentation, certain ramuans became favored for their healing, restorative, or beauty promoting effects.
 These were incorporated into everyday life through practice or ritual, often taking on strong cultural meanings within native traditions.
 Examples include preparations to aid with pregnancy, childbirth and recovery from childbirth, along with men's preparations designed to improve virility and vitality.
 Further examples expand into nearly all aspects of daily life, including Malaysia's spa culture, with preparations designed to tone the skin and enhance overall beauty.

 The geographic location of the Dutch East Indies has also influenced its holistic herbal practices.
 The unique placements of its lands, with broad coastlines, has invited many explorers and settlers from surrounding areas.
 Consequently, the various cultures and people who traded, settled and inter-married in the region have contributed to the traditions of Malay world countries.
-Settlers from India and China in particular brought their own traditions developed by Indian ayurvedics and Chinese herbalists, which were incorporated with native wisdom and experimentation, while being expanded by the extensive rainforest resources offering new herbal materials.
-This cross-pollination of herbal cultures has become its own kind of "ramuan", blending the various holistic health and beauty practices into a single culture.
+Settlers from India and China in particular brought their own traditions, developed by Indian ayurvedics and Chinese herbalists.
+Those traditions, native wisdom and various holistic health & beauty practices were blended into a new culture.
+The extensive rainforest resources offered plenty of herbal materials to expand ramuan even further through experimentation.
+Thus, the cross-pollination of herbal cultures contributed to the richness of ramuan.

 Health and beauty

-The notion that outer beauty is a reflection of inner health has passed through many generations of Malay women; in addition, men concern themselves with their health and well-being throughout life; the belief in inner and outer wellness as a totality is eminent in the Malay culture.
+The notion that outer beauty is a reflection of inner health has been passed through many Malay generations, women especially.
+The belief that inner and outer health form a unity is prominent in the Malay culture.